gymreklab/GangSTR/README.md

 <a name="download"></a>
 ## Download

-The latest GangSTR release is GangSTR-1.3.
-Download [GangSTR-1.3.4-a49a.tar.gz](https://github.com/gymreklab/GangSTR/releases/download/test/GangSTR-1.3.4-a49a.tar.gz).
+The latest GangSTR release is available on the [releases page](https://github.com/gymreklab/GangSTR/releases).

-For a list of previous releases and changelog see the [releases page](https://github.com/gymreklab/GangSTR/releases).

 For a list of TR references available, see [references](#references) below.